 Digital wellbeing and digital overwhelm came under the spotlight during the Covid-19 pandemic.
 Although familiar with working at a computer in the office, those who moved to remote work during the pandemic spent an average of 2 extra hours a day at their laptop.
 With a long-term switch to work from home, these extended workdays may continue.

 Longer work hours had a notable impact on employees’ mental health, causing work stress and burnout.
 During the initial stages of the first lockdown in early April 2020, 73% of respondents to an ongoing survey in the UK, felt they were coping well with stress related to the pandemic.
 Five months on, this had dropped to 65%.
-After the second lockdown in November 2020, and pandemic fatigue, coping levels continue to decline.
+Now over two years later with pandemic fatigue, coping levels continue to decline.